wmfs/tymly/packages/tymly-doc-generator/hugo-site/content/key-concepts/index.md

 ---

-## State Machines
+## State machines

 All the events that occur inside Tymly are orchestrated by an army of ~~Finite~~ [State Machines](https://en.wikipedia.org/wiki/Finite-state_machine).
-Conceptually, a State Machine is nothing more than a collection of [States](https://states-language.net/spec.html#states-fields) that are wired together to describe an executable process.
+Conceptually, a state machine is nothing more than a collection of [states](https://states-language.net/spec.html#states-fields) that are wired together to describe an executable process.
 Each state needs to be assigned a __Type__, some examples:

 * __[Task](https://states-language.net/spec.html#task-state)__ states are where all the heavy-lifting is done.
 Tasks cover all manner of processing: importing data, sending e-mails, form-filling etc.